jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 ### Terraform Console

-We can see a list of all the Terrform commands by simply typing `terraform`
+We can see a list of all the Terraform commands by simply typing `terraform`

 #### Terraform Init